marcpinet/quanridor/README.md

 1. Run `npm install`

-2. Run `docker compose up` to start the backend.
+2. Run `docker compose build && docker compose up` to start the backend.
 This will also start a MongoDB instance.

 3. Open `index.html` in your browser.